hyaliyun/Google-Docs/website/learn/operators/left_shift/index.md

 ## Description

 The `<<` operator is overloaded for two types of operands: number and [BigInt](/Web/JavaScript/Reference/Global_Objects/BigInt).
 For numbers, the operator returns a 32-bit integer.
 For BigInts, the operator returns a BigInt.
 It first [coerces both operands to numeric values](/Web/JavaScript/Data_structures#numeric_coercion) and tests the types of them.
 It performs BigInt left shift if both operands become BigInts; otherwise, it converts both operands to [32-bit integers](/Web/JavaScript/Reference/Global_Objects/Number#fixed-width_number_conversion) and performs number left shift.
-A {{jsxref("TypeError")}} is thrown if one operand becomes a BigInt but the other becomes a number.
+A  is thrown if one operand becomes a BigInt but the other becomes a number.

 The operator operates on the left operand's bit representation in [two's complement](https://en.wikipedia.org/wiki/Two's_complement).
 For example, `9 << 2` yields 36: